bruvin-sky/atk.ObtuseClues/README.md

 * Added a recording to Brittle Hollow's north pole

+* Added a recording in the Timber Hearth Mines

 * Added some lines to a scroll at the Black Hole Forge

 * Added Nomai text to the pit on the path to the High Energy Lab

 * Added lines to Feldspar's recording on Dark Bramble

+* Added some more tutorial lines to Esker
 </details>

 <details>